Trump scrambles to find new social network after Twitter ban, as White House prepares to blast big tech

 Trump’s removal from Twitter came as part of a broader reckoning late Friday across much of the mainstream Web, as tech giants including Apple, Facebook and Google took unprecedented steps to discipline apps, users and accounts seen as instrumental in stoking the violence that left lawmakers under lockdown earlier in the week.

 Before it banned Trump, Twitter removed a slew of users affiliated with QAnon, a prominent conspiracy theory.
 Google-owned YouTube suspended channels associated with Stephen K. Bannon, Trump’s former campaign manager.
-And Google also removed Parler, a pro-Trump app where users have threatened further violence, from its portal for smartphone software downloads.
-Apple issued a similar threat to boot Parler from its App Store unless the company improves its content-moderation practices.
+And Apple and Google both removed Parler, a pro-Trump app where users have threatened further violence, from their portals for smartphone software downloads.
+Apple announced its move late Saturday, saying the app is suspended until it improve its content-moderation practices.

 The actions reflect a new vigor on the part of Silicon Valley to punish those that have peddled harmful content — from election disinformation to hate speech and violent threats.
 Congressional lawmakers, digital researchers and human-rights groups praised the moves this week, even as they decried them as too little, too late, coming near the end of Trump’s term.